CommandPost/CommandPost-Website/docs/README.md

 ### Powerful Search Console Redefines Navigation

-CommandPost has an insanely powerful Search Console that allows you to trigger all of CommandPost's actions.
+CommandPost has an insanely powerful **Search Console** that allows you to trigger all of CommandPost's actions.

-This is accessible from every application, as is used to assign actions to control surfaces.
+Like Spotlight, this is accessible system-wide, and is also used to quickly assign actions to control surfaces buttons and knobs.

 ![](../static/homepage-search-console.png)